Data Privacy Policy

 Google Analytics

-The personal data of users will be deleted or anonymized after 14 months.
+Data Retention The personal data of users collected through Google Analytics will be automatically deleted or anonymized after 14 months.

 Online Presence in Social Media